pgorman/dangerjaunt/minirules.md

 #### 3. Contact Higher Plane ####

 The caster psychically petitions planes, powers, and geometries of the beyond to ask affirmative or negative questions.
-The spell's effectiveness and peril depends on how distantly the caster chooses to project his mind.
+The spell's effectiveness and peril depends on how distantly the caster chooses to project her mind.

 Plane | Insanity | Right  | Wrong
 :----:|:--------:|:------:|:------: